 Best Times to Go

-When You Arrive for a Lesson
+When You Arrive for a Private Lesson

 Lift tickets are required for everyone on the mountain, no matter their age.
 There is no charge for a lift ticket for children 5 years or younger with a paying adult, but they must have the lift ticket.
 Lift tickets have an abridged waiver printed on them.
 By using the lift ticket, you are agreeing to the waiver.
 All lift tickets are non-refundable and non-transferable.
 Ski Big Bear introduced an access card containing an RFID chip during the 2020/21 winter season to replace paper tickets.
 Lift tickets are loaded electronically onto this RFID access card.
 The card is scanned by either a scanner or a gate at the lifts.
 The card can be reloaded online with future tickets, which allows for direct to lift access.

 If you have mentioned that you want to learn to ski or snowboard, chances are you have thought about or someone else has told you that there is a possibility for injury.
 Since 1970, ski injuries have dropped 50% due to changes in technology affecting ski equipment.
 Our mountain maintains a ski patrol whose sole purpose is to maintain safety on the mountain.
 They will check passes, provide first aid and supervise behavior on the mountain.
 By using the facilities at Ski Big Bear, you agree to the waiver that is printed on the lift ticket.
+But it is always your responsibility to ski and ride in control at all times.

 1. Be Ready